SustainaSearch/sustaina-services/README.md

 ### Run locally

+#### Using provided bash script

+Execute the following bash script in the root directory:

+`./run-locally.sh`

+#### Using Gradle tasks

+Execute the following Gradle tasks in the root directory:

 1) `./gradlew clean` (optional)
 2) `./gradlew runPlayBinary -t` (omit `-t` if you don't want to enable continous build)